-Beginning May 2017, banks are required to submit monthly updates on the project implementation status to the CBN.
+OFIs that have adopted IFRS 9 in 2018 are required to submit their ECL models along with their 2018 Audited Accounts to the CBN.
+However, beginning from July 2019, OFIs that are yet to adopt IFRS 9 are required to submit monthly updates on the project implementation status to the CBN.
 The status report should show all major aspects of the implementation plan that are running on schedule, ahead of schedule, or behind schedule.
 If behind schedule, banks should indicate remedial steps being taken.
-The report should reach the Director, Banking Supervision not later than the 10^{th} day of the subsequent month.
+The report should reach the Director, Other Financial Supervision Department not later than the 10th day of the subsequent month.